janeswh/ca_imaging_analysis/app/install_mac.md

 1. Make sure you have both Docker and XQuartz open and running.
 Docker might take awhile to start depending on your computer.

-2. Go to the roi_app_x.y.z folder.
+2. Go to the roi_app folder.
     1. Right click on the run_docker_mac.sh file, click Get Info, then Under “Open with:”, click on “Other”.

     ![](https://github.com/janeswh/ca_imaging_analysis/blob/main/app/assets/mac/mac7.png)